Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 You can also find course-style learning material from: www.bebodypositive.org.uk under the ARFID and clinician tabs.

-The National Centre for Autism and Mental Health runs a 2-day online course for Autism and Eating Disorders/Disordered Eating (including ARFID)
+The National Centre for Autism and Mental Health runs a 3-day online training course for Autism and Eating Disorders

-Two dietetic professors have developed a free CPD learning module on the fundamentals of malnutrition in children which can be accessed at your own pace and has validated content until 13th December 2026.
+Although the content was only validated until 13th December 2026, two dietetic professors have developed and shared a free CPD learning module on the fundamentals of malnutrition in children

 • Are there any learning and development opportunities locally?